robwco/workshop-marketing/lesson4.md

 It's up to you to figure out where to spend your time.
 Luckily, I have a head-start for you.

-The download below will help you SKIP years of frustration setting up a system that creates a recurring stream of clients.
+The download below will help you skip YEARS of trial and error setting up a system that creates a recurring stream of clients.
 Smart. :ok_hand:

 The truth is it’s a numbers game.
 It takes about 30 interesting projects to find and land ONE high-paying gig.
 (I've done the math.)